Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory II: the Fateev-Litvinov formula: Introduction

-The author would like to thank C. Guillarmou and V. Vargas for fruitful discussions as well as for comments made on a prior version of this manuscript.
+The author would like to thank C. Guillarmou and V. Vargas for fruitful discussions as well as for comments made on a prior version of this manuscript, and is grateful to the anonymous referee for their very careful reading and useful comments.
 The author acknowledges that this project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme, grant agreement No 725967.